 Parked car coverage

 If you plan to park your car somewhere for a period of time, you may want to add parked car coverage.
-Leaving your car without supervision can be risky, especially if there isn’t a valet or security guard on site to watch your car.
+Leaving your vehicle without supervision can be risky, especially if there isn’t a valet or security guard on site to watch your car.

 How to buy a car without a license

-Technically, you can buy a car without a driver’s license, but it won’t be easy.
+Technically, you can buy a vehicle without a driver’s license, but it won’t be easy.
 It’s a whole lot less strenuous of a process to buy a car if you do have a license, but you don’t have to have one to do it.
-The parameters in which this can happen will depend on the car dealership’s rules.
+The parameters in which this can happen will depend on the auto dealership’s rules.
 You may need to show immediate proof of insurance for the deal to be closed.
-You will not even be allowed to test drive the car without proof of a license and insurance.
+You will not even be allowed to test drive the vehicle without proof of a license and insurance.
 There are ways to buy cars without a license, though, and you will have to ask around to find out what they are in your area.

 Frequently asked questions